-Adam Roy Gordon is Engagement Director for Global Compact Network USA and in this role leads the work of the UN Global Compact in the United States, including operations, participant management, and programming.
+Adam Roy Gordon is the Interim Executive Director of Global Compact Network USA and in this role leads the work of the UN Global Compact in the United States, including operations, participant management, and programming.
 He is a contributor to The Atlantic and was named to the Environment + Energy Leader 100 in 2019.

 Previously, Adam worked at CDP, supporting the integration of climate change, water, and deforestation disclosure into corporate performance.
 He was an EDF Climate Corps Fellow at Colgate-Palmolive Company and has diverse experience in sustainability that ranges from advising the government of Montenegro on green building policy to founding NYC’s first commercial composting waste hauler.

 He holds a B.A. from Oberlin College and a M.S. in Sustainability Management from Columbia University.

 Richard Pearl has over 20 years of corporate experience in environmental, social, and governance (ESG) management and reporting.
 He is currently the senior adviser to the UN Global Compact Network USA.
 Pearl previously served on the board of Network USA for five years, including three as chair.
 In addition to his work with the Network, Pearl provides private consulting services to companies developing or enhancing their ESG programs.
 He also serves as an executive adviser to the Boston College Center for Corporate Citizenship.
 Pearl was State Street Corporation's global corporate responsibility officer for 20 years.